CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Background

 We assume $\Omega$ is a simply connected domain in $\mathbb{C}$.
 A holomorphic function $h: \Omega \to \mathbb{C}$ is \emph{locally univalent} if $h'$ non-vanishing.
 It is associated with the \textit{osculating M\"{o}bius transformation} $A_h:\Omega \to SL(2,\mathbb{C})$, which is a continuous mapping satisfying for each $z \in \Omega$,

 induces the unique M\"{o}bius transformation that coincides with the 2-jet of $h$ at $z$, i.e.

 Together with $\alpha \delta - \beta \gamma =1$, it yields

 Notice that there is a square root in the denominator.
 Pointwisely, one can pick one of the two branches arbitrarily.
 In order to define a continuous map to $SL(2,\mathbb{C})$, it is natural to pick the branches consistently.
 Generally, if $\Omega$ is a multiply connected region, the map $A_h$ is only defined on a double cover of $\Omega$ due to the two branches of the square root.
-As we shall see in the next section, such a lifting is not obvious in the discrete case.
+As we shall see in the next section, a similar phenomenon occurs in the discrete case.

 We denote the Schwarzian derivative of $h$ by